bomb82-code/virtual-basketball-shooting-machine/README.md

-#Overview

-	Overview
+# The virtual basketball-shooting machine
-	This repository provides code and solutions for Experience Learning algorithms.
-These are meant to serve as a learning tool to complement the theoretical materials from
+	This repository provides code and solutions for a virtual basketball-shooting machine which is an example of Experience Learning algorithms.